MarekMatyas/CI-CD-CDE-Jenkins/README.md

 ![](CD.png)

-### How to send the main branch into AWS EC2 instance
+### How to set up CD pipeline between Jenkins and AWS EC2 instance

 1. We need to change `Build triggers` configuration of our job-> `Build after other project are built`.